 There are further nuances, and mileage may vary depending on features, like: whether your site is using a Content Delivery Network (CDN) and HTTP/2, which are both built into WP Engine’s infrastructure.

-With all these factors it was deemed necessary to convert the Frost theme to use self hosted fonts recently.
-Here is how we did it in the theme.json
+With all these factors, converting the Frost theme to use self-hosted fonts was deemed necessary.
+Here is how we did it in theme.json:

 {